START TYPING AND PRESS ENTER TO SEARCH

 Examining Data Center Energy Consumption and Power Sources

-Data centers consume a lot of power — 10 to 50 times more energy per floor space than a typical commercial office building.
-The largest hyperscale data centers in the world can use as much energy as 80,000 US households.
+Data centers consume a lot of power — the DOE reported that US data centers consumed 4.4% of total US electricity in 2023.
+They’re projecting demands of 6.7% - 12% by 2028.
 Given the increasingly catastrophic effects of climate change, governments, residents, regulatory agencies, and nonprofit organizations are concerned about the impact of data centers on the environment.
-In light of that, operators are taking steps to reduce power consumption and improve data center sustainability.
+In light of that, data center operators are taking steps to reduce power consumption and improve data center sustainability.

 Data center operators must consider these demands when developing power management strategies.
 It’s also important to understand how power is consumed and what climate-friendly power sources are available.